mcci-catena/Catena-mcciadk/README.md

    3. They allow you to easily index into the output buffer.

 ## Release History

+- v0.2.1 is a minor release.
+It adds `MCCIADK_VERSION` and support macros, so that the Catena Arduino Platform can display the version of the libraries for `system version`.

 - v0.2.0 is a minor release.
 The only difference is in library.properties, renaming the library "MCCI Arduino Development Kit ADK" to comply with naming restrictions (issue [#16](https://github.com/mcci-catena/Catena-mcciadk/issues/16)).
 Also, we discovered a typo in the release tag itself for v0.1.4; the tag says v0.1.14.
 Rather than fixing this or jumping to v0.1.15, we jumped to v0.2.0.